Understanding Domain Life Cycle

 Per our terms and Domain Registration Agreement, domains in their expiration period may appear for sale on backorder at SnapNames.

-If an expired domain did not receive any bids at SnapNames while within the expiration period, the domain will then enter its Redemption Grace Period.
+If an expired domain did not receive any bids at SnapNames while within the expiration period, the domain will enter its Redemption Grace Period.

 After approximately 42 days of being expired and the domain is not renewed or placed on backorder during an auction, the domain will enter its redemption period for approximately 30 days.
 While in redemption, the current owner can renew the domain for the normal renewal fee plus a $75.00 redemption fee.
 If not restored during redemption, the domain will be placed into its pending delete status.